Reviews You Can Rely On

 How We Tested

 As always, we conduct thorough market research for every update, scouring manufacturers' websites and backpacking forums.
 We checked out hundreds of models before purchasing the top options to put through the rigors of our hands-on testing.
 We identified four key performance areas to focus on: comfort, ease of use, weight, and adjustability.
-While giving these packs a beating in the snowy Colorado mountains, the harsh desert landscape of the southwestern United States, the muddy, rugged peaks of Vermont, and the sand and scree-laden crags and valleys of coastal California, we paid attention to the tiniest of details, like the ease of adjustability for different users, comfort when fully loaded, and the functionality of the pockets and features.
+While giving these packs a beating in the snowy Colorado mountains, the harsh desert landscape of the southwestern United States, the muddy, rugged peaks of Vermont, and the sand and scree-laden crags and valleys of coastal California, we paid attention to the tiniest of details, like the ease of adjustability, comfort when fully loaded, and the functionality of the pockets and features.
 The resulting review is a great starting point if you're looking for a women's backpacking pack.
-We found packs to suit women of all shapes and sizes while taking special care to assess what type of adventurer would prefer each pack.
-For more info on our testing processes, see our How We Test article.
+We found packs to suit women of all shapes and sizes, taking special care to assess which type of adventurer would prefer each pack.

-Our testing of women's backpacking backpacks is divided into four different metrics:
+Our testing is divided into four key metrics:

 • Comfort (40% of total score weighting)